Where is the housing crisis worst in Ireland?

 Areas with the highest private renting rates

-Electoral divisions where the highest share of households rent privately — the clearest single signal of housing pressure and unaffordability.
+These electoral divisions have the highest share of households renting privately.
+That share is the clearest signal of housing pressure and unaffordability.
 Urban cores and student-adjacent areas dominate.

 | Electoral Division | Private Renting % |